sergcbravo/webdev-learning-fundamentals-projects/README.md

 A repository documenting my journey of learning web development through various projects and challenges.
 This space is a canvas for my thoughts, experiments, and progress as I delve into the realms of HTML, CSS, and JavaScript.
 # WebDev-Learning-Projects

-Welcome to my Web Development Learning Projects repository!
-This is a space where I document my journey through the ever-evolving world of web development.
-Each project within this repository represents a step forward in my learning path, and I'm excited to share this journey with you.

 ## Resources

 I believe in the power of community and shared knowledge.
 Here are some resources that have been instrumental in my learning journey: